enextus/WebView/readme.md

-# EffectfulBWImageConverter

-EffectfulBWImageConverter is a Java application designed to convert color images to black and white with various effects applied.
-The program allows users to choose an image, apply three different black and white effects, preview the results, and save the desired effect.
+# The App class serves as the main class for the "Magnet Opener" application

+The App class serves as the main class for the "Magnet Opener" application

 ## Features

-- Open color images in various formats
-- Apply three different black and white effects
-- Preview original and processed images
-- Save the processed images with the desired effect
+The App class serves as the main class for the "Magnet Opener" application

 ## Prerequisites

-To run the EffectfulBWImageConverter, you need to have Java Development Kit (JDK) installed on your computer.
+To run the  "Magnet Opener", you need to have Java Development Kit (JDK) installed on your computer.
 You can download the JDK from the official Oracle website: https://www.oracle.com/java/technologies/javase-downloads.html

 ## How to run